tarnvaal/PersistentDM/README.md

 - Frontend POSTs `{ "message": string }` to `/chat`
 - Backend router delegates to `ConversationService.handle_user_message`
 - Service retrieves relevant memories (weighted by similarity/recency/type) and NPC snapshots
-- Service formats World Facts and NPC Cards and injects them as a transient system message
+- Service formats World Facts, NPC Cards, and the current Location Context (location + exits) and injects them as a transient system message
-- `Chatter.chat` generates the DM reply; the service analyzes the turn and stores new durable memories when confidence is high
+- `Chatter.chat` generates the DM reply; the service analyzes the turn and stores new durable memories when confidence is high; the service also uses the LLM to conservatively infer player movement and propose new locations/exits to grow the graph
  - Response returns `{ "reply": string, "context"?: string | null, "relevance"?: object | null }`
   - `context` is the exact world context injected into the model for that turn
   - `relevance` contains lightweight memory/NPC relevance info
+  - `relevance.saved` (when present) summarizes what memory was persisted this turn (type, summary, entities, confidence)
   - These fields are intended for development/debugging and are shown in the dev UI

 ## Testing